botmad/UITS-Sketch-UI-Kit/README.md

 ### Restyling the branding

-1. Modifying the body typography
+1. Modifying the content typography
 2. Adjusting the type inside buttons and text inputs
 3. Managing the colour palette
 4. Restyling the UI's surfaces

 ### Using the UI kit

-1. Providing developer style guide upfront
+1. Providing the developer style guide upfront
 2. Difference between the dark mode and over dark variations.
 3. Using base surfaces
 4. Using UI surface variations to reflect UI element state